Frequently Asked Questions

 When I was 14, I'd ride my bike out to St. Lawrence (I didn't have a driver's

-school German teacher, Mr. Schultheis, also taught us to read and write
+My high school German teacher, Mr. Schultheis, also taught us to read and write script.

-I would have the same difficulty as anyone if they are starting from scratch on a family
+I would have the same difficulty as anyone starting from scratch on a family

-village and the records are on film, I order the film.
+village and the records are on film, I'll do research in that film.
 While viewing the

 records, I almost always recognize other surnames and find other families who